2023 Best Value Allied Health Services Undergraduate Certificate Schools

 The average tuition and fees for an out-of-state undergraduate student at WVC are $5,458 a year.
 Medical Assisting majors at WVC take out an average of $13,491 in student loans while working on their Undergraduate Certificate.

-You’ll be in good company if you decide to attend Seattle Central College.
-It ranked #4 on our 2023 Best Value Allied Health Services Undergraduate Certificate Schools list.
-Seattle Central is a small public school located in the large city of Seattle.
+You’ll join some of the best and brightest minds around you if you attend Seattle Central College.
+The school came in at #4 on this year’s Best Value Allied Health Services Undergraduate Certificate Schools list.
+Seattle Central is a small public school located in the city of Seattle.

 Seattle Central excels when it comes to quality.
 It’s ranked in the top 20% of all schools on our Best Allied Health Services Undergraduate Certificate Trade Schools list.

-Read full report on Allied Health & Medical Assisting Services at Seattle Central College
+Read full report on Allied Health & Medical Assisting Services at College of the Mainland

-Neosho County Community College did quite well in this year’s ranking of the best places for allied health & medical assisting services students to get a undergraduate certificate.
-It came in at #6 on the list.
+With a ranking of #6, Neosho County Community College did quite well on this year’s best value schools for allied health & medical assisting services students working on their undergraduate certificate.
 Neosho County Community College is a small public school located in the remote town of Chanute.

 Read full report on Allied Health & Medical Assisting Services at Neosho County Community College